PwrDetectorController

 If

-is True then insertion loss correction will be carried out on the measured signal power.
-Insertion loss is calculated from the calibration data returned bycal_data
+apply_correctionis True then insertion loss correction will be carried out on the measured signal power.
+Insertion loss is calculated from the calibration data returned bycal_data.
+If no calibration is available or if the specified signal frequency is outside the calibration data range, arfblocks.CalibrationRangeErrorexception is raised.If

-value is applied to the measured signal power regardless of whetherapply_correction
+insertion_loss_offset()value is applied to the measured signal power regardless of whetherapply_correctionis True or False.

 - property min_frequency: float